• Skip to primary navigation

 • Baking powder

-• Use your favorite dried fruit instead of the dried cranberries.
-Some delicious choices might be dried cherries, blueberries, raisins, dates, apricots, or coconut.
+• Dried cranberries: Swap the cranberries for dried cherries, blueberries, raisins, dates, apricots, or coconut.
 You could also toss in fresh berries in place of the dried cranberries.

-• Top your baked oats with additional ingredients like fresh fruit or sprinkle with cinnamon and sugar or a drizzle of chocolate or honey.
+• Top your baked oats with additional ingredients like fresh fruit or sprinkle with cinnamon and sugar or a drizzle of maple syrup, chocolate or honey.

 Step by Step Instructions

-STEP 1: Preheat oven to 375° F. Spray a 1 cup ramekin with cooking spray.
+Preheat the oven to 375° F. Spray an 8-ounce ramekin with cooking spray.

 Overhead shot of baked oats in a white ramekin on a white plate.